int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 CANONICAL_SET = True
 ```
 to ensure that only neurons from the canonical set are used for omnibus decoding.
+Besides the settings file, the pipeline can be run as usual.

-The settings used for the omnibus test in the BWM pre-print are included in the folder "settings_for_BWM_omnibus".
+The settings used for the omnibus test in the BWM pre-print are included in the directory `settings_for_BWM_omnibus`.
+The `settings_for_BWM_omnibus/settings_wheel-vel.py` settings have led to unresolved issues in the past, but
+the rest of the omnibus settings files should work without a problem.